Date: 14 May 1933

 He said that he then saw red and stabbed her with the dagger once.
 He said that Ethel Fountain then grasped her hands around his hands and the dagger and forced the weapon to herself with an almost mad plunge.
 He added that he had had no power to stop the blow.

-A doctor that was called out said that when he found Ethel Fountain by the stile said that Ethel Fountain had two wounds, noting that the fatal wound could have been self-inflicted, but not the non-fatal wound.
+A doctor that was called out said that when he found Ethel Fountain by the stile he found that Ethel Fountain had two wounds, noting that the fatal wound could have been self-inflicted, but not the non-fatal wound.

 He said that there were two stab wounds to her chest and that she had two cuts to her left forearm.